I've just been told I have blood cancer

 Blood cancer terms

 People diagnosed with blood cancer often say that there’s a whole new language to learn.
-Don’t be afraid to ask your healthcare team to explain what unfamiliar words mean.
+Don’t be afraid to ask your medical team to explain what unfamiliar words mean.

 Here’s a guide to some common blood cancer terms you may come across: